-Some signs of possible liver disease include jaundice, a swollen abdomen or tenderness in the area of the liver.
+Signs of possible liver disease include jaundice, a swollen abdomen, or tenderness in the area of the liver.

-If a doctor thinks you may have liver disease, they will try to determine which risk factors you may have been exposed to, says the Canadian Liver Foundation.
-These could include trying to find out more about the following:
+If your doctor thinks you may have liver disease, he or she will try to determine which risk factors you may have been exposed to.

 - Prescription or over-the-counter medication usage

 - Sexual activity

 - Alcohol consumption

 - Exposure to toxic chemicals